Nezura 1964: Production

 On December 7, 2020, Takuya Imahori and Michiaki Watanabe were announced as the film's composers.

 The plot focused on the production of Giant Horde Beast Nezura before the Gamera franchise, and various members of film crews and casts have previously participated in Gamera productions.
-Its theme song Nezura March by Mach Fumiake (jp) was also a homage to Gamera March (ja).
+Its theme song Nezura March by Mach Fumiake was also a homage to Gamera March.